SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 2. **There is a lot of knowledge to work through.** curating information from the literature is a slow and laborious process (especially since scientific arguments do not tolerate errors well).
-Developing methods of automation of the curation task may speed up how representations can be
+Developing methods of automation of the curation task may speed up how representations can be populated.
+Needless to say, this is an area of active research and might form the basis of a focused study on the climate change literature.

 3. **Communicating complex scientific ideas is difficult.** The popular science media community provides a vehicle to do this through magazines, podcasts, books, television and other media.